JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 ```

 * Here, the `application()` function launches a new desktop application.
 * This function takes a lambda, where you initialize the UI.
-Typically, you create a `Window` with properties and
+Typically, you create a `Window` and specify properties and
-  instructions on how to react when the window is closing.
+  instructions that dictate how the program should react when the window is closed.
 In this case, the whole application shuts down.
 * Inside this window, you can place your content.
 As with Android and iOS, the only content is the `App()` function.

 Currently, the `App` function doesn't declare any parameters.
-In a larger application, you typically use parameters to
+In a larger application, you typically pass parameters to
-pass to platform-specific dependencies.
-These dependencies could be created by hand or using a dependency injection
+platform-specific dependencies.
+These dependencies could be created by hand or using a dependency injection library.
-library.

 ## Next step